Suffragette bombing and arson campaign: January 1913 escalation

-On 6 February five postmen were burned, four severely, in Dundee when handling a phosphorus suffragette letter bomb addressed to Asquith.
-On 19 February, there was a suffragette bomb attack on Lloyd George's house, Pinfold Manor, with two bombs being planted perhaps by Emily Davison.
-Only one of the bombs functioned but the building was seriously damaged, although nobody was injured.
-The explosion of the bomb occurred shortly before the arrival of workmen at the house, and the crude nature of the timer – a candle – meant that the likelihood of the bomb exploding while the men were present was high.
-WSPU Leader Emmeline Pankhurst was herself arrested in the aftermath for planning the attack on Lloyd George's house, and was later sentenced to three years in prison.
-Between February and March, railway signal wires were purposely cut on lines across the country, further endangering train journeys.
+On 6 February five postmen were burned, four severely, in Dundee after handling a phosphorus suffragette letter bomb addressed to Asquith.
+On 19 February, there was a suffragette bomb attack on Lloyd George's house, Pinfold Manor, with two bombs planted perhaps by Emily Davison.
+Only one exploded, seriously damaging the building but causing no injuries.
+The explosion occurred shortly before the arrival of workmen at the house, and the crude nature of the timer – a candle – meant the bomb had been likely to explode while the men were present.
+WSPU Leader Emmeline Pankhurst was arrested for planning the attack on Lloyd George's house and sentenced to three years in prison.
+Between February and March, railway signal wires across the country were deliberately cut, further endangering train journeys.

 Some of the inspiration for the suffragettes' attacks came from the earlier Fenian dynamite campaign of 1881 to 1885.
 Although more sophisticated explosive devices were used by suffragettes, inspiration was taken from this campaign's tactic of targeting symbolic locations, such as the Bank of England and St Paul's Cathedral.

 In May 1913, the Ashley Road Public School in Aberdeen had its roof destroyed by fire, with arson materials and The Suffragist newspaper found.
 Amongst the other targets selected by suffragettes were sporting events: there was a failed attempt to burn down the grounds of the All England Lawn Tennis Club at Wimbledon, while a plot to burn down the grandstand of Crystal Palace F.C.'s football ground on the eve of the 1913 FA Cup Final was also foiled.
 During the year the grandstand of the Manor Ground football stadium in Plumstead was also burned down, costing £1,000 in damages.
 The destroyed ground was the home of then south London club Arsenal (known as Woolwich Arsenal until 1914), and the same year the financially-troubled club moved from south London to a new stadium in an area of north London, Highbury, where they still remain today.
 Suffragettes also attempted to burn the grandstands at the stadiums of Preston North End and Blackburn Rovers football clubs during the year.
 More traditionally masculine sports were specifically targeted in an attempt to protest against male dominance.
 One sport that was often targeted was golf, and golf courses were often subjected to arson attacks.
-During some of these attacks Prime Minister Asquith would be physically assaulted while playing the sport.
-And some politician's private gardens were vandalised with plants pulled out or grass burned with acid and slogan 'Votes for Women' left, including at the home of Aberdeen's Lord Provost, Adam Maitland.
+During some of these attacks prime minister Asquith would be physically assaulted while playing the sport.
+Additionally, some politician's private gardens were vandalised with plants pulled out or grass burned with acid and slogan 'Votes for Women' left, including at the home of Aberdeen's Lord Provost, Adam Maitland.